Caesars Entertainment: Since 2020

-In September 2023, Scattered Spider (also known as UNC3944) breached Caesars data through an outside IT vendor via ransomware. and demanded $30 million in ransom.
+In September 2023, Scattered Spider (also known as UNC3944) breached Caesars data through an outside IT vendor via ransomware, and demanded $30 million in ransom.
 Caesars Entertainment paid half, $15 million.
 The cyberhacking group was able to access driver's license numbers and possibly Social Security numbers, for a "significant number" of Caesars customers.
 While casino and hotel computer operations were unaffected, Caesars was unable to guarantee the security of the personal information of its 65 million loyalty rewards members.
 Hotel and casino loyalty rewards records may include those of Caesars Palace, The Cromwell, The Flamingo, The Horseshoe, The LINQ Hotel & Casino, Paris Las Vegas, Planet Hollywood Resort & Casino, Harrah's Las Vegas, and the Rio All-Suite Hotel & Casino.
 The same cyberattack group targeted the MGM Grand Las Vegas later that month.
-Arrests in the case have been made both locally and internationally, during 2024−2025.
+Two class-action lawsuits for failing to protect private data were filed against Caesars on September 21, 2023, with a third lawsuit filed on the following day.
+Arrests in the case have been made, both locally and internationally, during 2024−2025.
+Hackers Scattered Spider later formed a cybercrime collective with ShinyHunters and Lapsus$ in 2025.

-In June 2024, Caesars Entertainment has acquired WynnBet’s Michigan iGaming operations, enhancing its presence in the state's online gaming market.
+In June 2024, Caesars acquired WynnBet's Michigan iGaming operations.
 This acquisition from Wynn Resort includes a long-term extension for market access rights with the Sault Ste.
 Marie Tribe of Chippewa Indians.
 Caesars will continue using the WynnBet brand initially but plans to transition to its own platform in late 2024.
 The acquisition supports Caesars' growth in the iGaming sector and reinforces its commitment to regulated markets.
 Additionally, Caesars Sportsbook has launched in North Carolina on the lands of the Eastern Band of Cherokee Indians.

-In August 2024, Caesars Entertainment announce the sale of the World Series of Poker brand to NSUS Group inc, the operator behind online poker site GGPoker for $500 million, $250 million in cash and $250 million to be paid in 5 years.
-As a part of this deal, Caesars has secured the right from NSUS to continue hosting the WSOP’s flagship live tournament series at its Las Vegas casinos for the next 20 years.
+In August 2024, Caesars announced the sale of the World Series of Poker brand to NSUS Group inc, the operator behind online poker site GGPoker for $500 million, $250 million in cash and $250 million to be paid in 5 years.
+As a part of this deal, Caesars secured the right from NSUS to continue hosting the WSOP's flagship live tournament series at its Las Vegas casinos for the next 20 years.

 Caesars was one of multiple bidders attempting to open a casino in New York City with their proposed Caesar's Palace Times Square proposal.
 The casino at Times Square would have had nearly 1,000 guest rooms.
-Due to opposition to the proposal, the proposed development was rejected by the community advisory committee on September 17, 2025.
+Due to opposition, the proposed development was rejected by the community advisory committee in September 2025.

-Caesars Entertainment to be removed from the S&P 500 in September 2025 due to its market cap falling below the threshold and instead be listed in the S&P SmallCap 600.
+Caesars was removed from the S&P 500 in September 2025, as its market capitalization fell below the inclusion threshold.
+As of November 2025, it was listed in the S&P SmallCap 600.